 The biotechnology industry is intensely competitive and subject to rapid and significant technological change.
 Our competitors include multinational pharmaceutical companies, specialized biotechnology companies and universities and other research institutions.
 There are currently no approved therapies for IgAN and current standard-of-care consists of treatment with renin-angiotensin-aldosterone system inhibitors, including angiotensin-converting enzyme inhibitors or angiotensin II receptor blockers, to control blood pressure, or steroids with or without other immunosuppressive agents to non-specifically reduce inflammation.
-We do not expect to compete directly with these non-specific approaches, but rather atacicept may be an appropriate option where these therapies are not well tolerated and/or where a patient's disease progression remains uncontrolled despite these approaches.
-Among emerging therapies, we consider our most direct competitors with respect to atacicept in IgAN to be the programs in Phase 3 clinical development: Calliditas Therapeutics AB, Novartis Pharmaceuticals Corporation (Novartis), Omeros Corporation, Travere Therapeutics, Inc., and Chinook Therapeutics Inc., Anylam Pharmaceuticals Inc., Apellis Pharmaceuticals, Inc., Reata Pharmaceuticals, Inc., RemeGen Co., Ltd., Visterra, Inc., Ionis Pharmaceuticals, Inc., Alexion Pharmaceuticals Inc. (Alexion), and DiaMedica Therapeutics, Inc. There is also a potential that SGLT2 inhibitors, including AstraZeneca plc's (AstraZeneca) farxiga, which has completed Phase 3 clinical development, and C.H.
+We do not expect to compete directly with these non-specific approaches, but rather attacicept may be an appropriate option where these therapies are not well tolerated and/or where a patient's disease progression remains uncontrolled despite these approaches.
+Among emerging therapies, we consider our most direct competitors with respect to atacicept in IgAN to be the programs in Phase 3 clinical development: Calliditas Therapeutics AB, Novartis Pharmaceuticals Corporation (Novartis), Omeros Corporation, Travere Therapeutics, Inc., and Chinook Therapeutics Inc., and the following companies with programs in Phase 2 of clinical development: Chinook Therapeutics Inc., Alexion Pharmaceuticals Inc., Apellis Pharmaceuticals, Inc., Reata Pharmaceuticals, Inc., RemeGen Co., Ltd., Visterra, Inc., Ionis Pharmaceuticals, Inc., Alexion Pharmaceuticals Inc. (Alexion), and DiaMedica Therapeutics, Inc. There is also a potential that SGLT2 inhibitors, including AstraZeneca plc's (AstraZeneca) farxiga, which has completed Phase 3 clinical development, and C.H.
 Boehringer Sohn AG & Ko.
 KG's (Boehringer) jardiance, which is undergoing Phase 3 clinical development, will be approved broadly for chronic kidney disease and used in IgAN.